Natural Dietary Fibres: The Secret to Avoiding Constipation and Related Bloating

 - Prepared & refined foods including cereal products

-Easy tips for increasing your natural fibre intake includes:
+Easy tips for increasing your natural fibre intake include:

-- Choose wholesome cereals, bread and biscuits rich in fibers, brown rice, oat flakes
+- Choosing wholesome cereals, bread and biscuits rich in fibers, brown rice and oat flakes

-- Opt for whole wheat when you eat bread.
+- Opting for wholewheat when you eat bread.

-- Use dried vegetables or pulses: dried peas, lentils, corn and beans in your salads or combine them with rice
+- Using dried vegetables or pulses: dried peas, lentils, corn and beans in your salads or combined them with brown rice

-- Eat lots of fruits and ideally, eat fruits with their skin (apples, pears, plums, nectarines...)
+- Eating lots of fruits, ideally with their skin (apples, pears, plums, nectarines...)

-- Increase your intake of fresh and preferably organic vegetables
+- Increasing your intake of fresh and preferably organic vegetables

-- Consume dried fruit such as figs, apricots and dates as well as nuts such almonds, walnuts and peanuts
+- Consuming dried fruits such as figs, apricots and date, as well as nuts such almonds, walnuts and peanuts

 Amongst the foods that are richest in fibre are bran cereals with almost 20 grams for a serving of 1 cup, barley 16 grams, oats bran 15 grams, cooked black beans has 19 grams of fibre, lentils 16 grams, apples (with skin) yields 5 grams, raspberries 8 gr, pears 5gr, grapefruit 6gr and avocadoes yield 12 gr of fibre for 1 medium sized avocado.
 As for vegetables, higher quantities of fibre are found in Artichoke (10 grams) Kale (7grams) Peas (9grams), corn (4.5 grams) Sweet potatoes (with skin 6 grams).

-Its important to remember that our bodies react differently.
-A high fibre diet can cause bloating in some people, but in others may relieve bloating.
-Thats because fibre absorbs water in the gut and gently distends it, helping to prevent the uncoordinated contractions that are partly responsible for bloating.
+It's important to remember that our bodies react differently.
+A high fibre diet can cause bloating in some people, but in others, may relieve it.
+That's because fibre absorbs water in the gut and gently distends it, helping to prevent the uncoordinated contractions, partly responsible for bloating.

 Please note: The amount of fibre in foods varies from one source to another, and the list is too extensive for the purpose of this article